toolsforresearch/tfr_responsive/README.md

 # Premium features
 Sometimes you may encounter aspects that seem to be failing: please check first if they have been solved in the Premium version.
 * All tables are fully responsive and thus a joy to view and work with on small devices
-* The question index is styled responsively
 * Slider questions (multiple numerical, slider layout) indicate whether they have been moved or not
-* You can place a logo/image per survey in upload/surveys/[SID] (remember to replace [SID] with the SID of your survey on the server) so each survey can have it's own branding
 * The Premium version has more color, but not too much.
 We think that adds to the feeling of comfort of the respondent
 * The Premium version will be developed in several colors, while the Free version will only be available in 1 color: gray with signal colors.